 Please include a resume, cover letter, and writing sample in PDF format.
 Please also answer the extra question in the online form.
 The cover letter you submit should explain why you want to work with EFF and why we should want to work with you, followed by two references.
 Please be sure to include both your phone number and your email address in your cover letter.
 Please upload your writing sample in the same document as your cover letter.
 The writing sample should be 10 pages or less.
 Note that writing samples on civil liberties and/or intellectual property issues are highly preferred, as are litigation oriented or otherwise persuasive writing samples.
 (No phone calls please.)

-We will begin accepting applications for the Fall 2023 Intern Class on May 20.
+We are currently accepting applications for the Fall 2023 Intern Class.

 International Legal Internship and Volunteer Opportunities